-Gillian Clarke’s work has been on the GCSE and A Level exam syllabus for over thirty years.
+Gillian Clarke talks us through her creative space as a contribution to the popular Wales Arts Review series Writers’ Rooms.
+Clarke’s work has been on the GCSE and A Level exam syllabus for over thirty years.
 In 2010, she was awarded the Queen’s Gold medal for Poetry, and was given the Wilfred Owen Award in 2012.
 Her prose works include a writer’s journal, At the Source (Carcanet, 2008).
 She has written radio and theatre drama, and translated poetry and prose from Welsh.
 The Gathering/Yr Helfa, commissioned by the National Theatre of Wales, was performed on Snowdon in September, 2014.
 Picador published her Selected Poems in 2016.
 Her tenth collection of poems, Zoology, was published by Carcanet in 2017.
-Her version of the book-long 7th century Welsh poem, Y Gododdin, is to be published by Faber in 2020.
+Clarke’s version of the book-long 7th century Welsh poem, Y Gododdin, is to be published by Faber in 2020.

 Every evening the table must be cleared for supper, so notebooks, journals, pens, iPad, laptop, and the books in current use, are kept under control, shelved, stowed, tucked away, hidden on a chair not in use.